Why join us for your graduate degree?

 If you are Canadian or a Permanent Resident, and doing a thesis degree full-time, we guarantee a minimum stipend for 2 years if you’re an MSc student, 3 years if you’re Ph.D.
 For students entering in 2018-2019 this is set at $18,730 (MSc) and $22,370 (PhD).
 See 'Funding your degree' for more details.

-Our students are also very succesful after they graduate.
+Our students are also very successful after they graduate.
 Within 6 months of graduating, over 90% of our students go on to future training or careers related to their graduate training.
-This includes going on to PhDs, post-docs or faculty positions; working in industry (such as for animal nutrition or animal breeding companies); working in zoos and humane societies; going on to vet school; and working for governmental and similar agencies involved in animal-related policy (e.g. OMAFRA and the CCAC).
+This includes going on to PhDs, post-docs or faculty positions; working in the industry (such as for animal nutrition or animal breeding companies); working in zoos and humane societies; going on to vet school, and working for governmental and similar agencies involved in animal-related policy (e.g. OMAFRA and the CCAC).

 How to join us, and when to apply?